 Think of downtown Tel Aviv as a cat's cradle of boulevards and side streets leading to all of the city's great sights.
-These few square miles are the heart and soul of the city.
-Swirling around you might be surfers heading up from the beach, film crews shooting commercials, and couples walking their dogs along leafy boulevards.
-At Hayarkon Park, a welcome swath of green on the Yarkon River, families picnic not far from joggers and bikers on well-paved paths.
+These few square miles are the heart and soul of the city; they also hold the thousands of Bauhaus buildings, known as the White City, that have been named a UNESCO World Cultural Heritage Site.
+As you explore, you might see surfers heading up from the beach, film crews shooting commercials, and couples walking their dogs along leafy boulevards.

 - Photo: Lucidwaters | Dreamstime.com

 A gritty section of town that once served as a base to Greek and Turkish Jewish immigrants in the ’20s and ’30s is experiencing a slow and steady...